DOkwufulueze/date-selection-manager/README.md

 Key | Default Value | Explanation
 --- | ------------- | -----------
-dayId | 'day' | The id of the select element representing "day". dayText | 'Day' | The text of the first option element in the select element representing "day". dayValue | '' | The value of the first option element in the select element representing "day".
+dayContainer | `document` | The DOM element you want to reference as holding the 'day' select element. dayId | 'day' | The id of the select element representing "day". dayText | 'Day' | The text of the first option element in the select element representing "day". dayValue | '' | The value of the first option element in the select element representing "day".